-There are approximately 4,864 groundwater dependent public water supplies in the state, of which 1,180 utilize community water supplies (either source water or purchase).
+There are approximately 5,200 groundwater-dependent public water supplies in the state, of which 1,171 are community water supplies (including direct users and purchase systems), see Table B-1.
 In addition, the Illinois Department of Public Health (IDPH) estimates approximately 400,000 residences of the state are served by private wells.
 This equates to approximately 30 percent of the population in the state that utilize groundwater as their primary source of drinking water.
 To assess the groundwater resources of the state, the Illinois EPA utilizes three primary aquifer classes that were developed by O'Hearn and Schock (1984).
-These three principal aguifers are sand and gravel, shallow bedrock and deep bedrock aguifers.
+These three principal aquifers are sand and gravel, shallow bedrock and deep bedrock aquifers.
 O'Hearn and Schock defined a principal aquifer as having a potential yield of 100,000 gallons per day per square mile and having an area of at least 50 miles.
 Approximately 58 percent (32,000 square miles) of the state is underlain by principal aquifers.
 Of these, about 33 percent (18,500 square miles) are major shallow groundwater sources.
-The following are numbers of CWS wells that withdraw from these aquifers: Out of 3,420 active CWS wells, 46 percent (1,563) utilize sand and gravel aquifers; 21 percent (732) utilize a shallow bedrock aquifer; 24 percent (807) utilize a deep bedrock aquifer, 5 percent (171) utilize a combination of two or more aguifers (mixed) and 4 percent (147) are undetermined.
+The following are numbers of CWS wells that withdraw from these aquifers: Out of 3,393 active CWS wells, 46 percent (1,557) utilize sand and gravel aquifers; 21 percent (723) utilize a shallow bedrock aquifer; 24 percent (804) utilize a deep bedrock aguifer, 5 percent (171) utilize a combination of two or more aguifers (mixed) and 4 percent (138) are undetermined.